JasonChuang0323/Travel/README.md

 # travel

-> A Vue.js project. please scale the window to iphone 6/ or upper size.
+> A Vue.js project. please scale the window to iphone 6/7/8 or similar size.

 ## Build Setup